 Staff & Contributers

 Cohan has written for online publications including the Huffington Post, Gigwise, Time Out Singapore, The Metropolist, Zoo, We Plug Good Music and Redstar Qingdao.
-He has developed an insight into the East Asian community in the UK from his work at the British Chinese Project, an NGO that promotes political participation for the Chinese in the UK.
+Through Resonate, he hopes to elevate the much-needed presence of East Asians in the media.
+His lifetime goals include befriending Noel Gallagher and being rewarded a Nando's Black Card.

 Having worked for over nine years for several China’s major television news channels including CCTV, Xinhua News Agency, Phoenix TV and Propeller TV, Jun has covered almost every major story in Britain and around the world including the Royal Wedding, London Olympics, and the Eurozone Crisis.
 He has worked with and interviewed many leading figures in politics, arts and the entertainment industry.
 Jun is an accomplished tv producer and likes to cover stories concerning foreign born East Asians.
 His main goal for Resonate is to give young East Asian creatives an opportunity to showcase their talents to a global audience.